Exploring Beliefs. Nurturing Spirits.

 - High School (YRUU): Thursdays from 7:00-8:00 p.m.
 This group offers a supportive environment where teens explore feelings about their self, world and religion.

 - Our Whole Lives (OWL): nationally renowned sexuality curriculum developed in by the Unitarian Universalist Association and the United Church of Christ.

 - Summer Program: a mix of fun activities and reinforcement of our Unitarian Universalist values.

-- Adults: a place where seeking and questioning is welcomed, where those who long for deep connection can attain it; where those who wish to explore their spiritual and religious paths will have company for the journey.
+- Adult Spiritual Development: a place where seeking and questioning is welcomed, where those who long for deep connection can attain it; where those who wish to explore their spiritual and religious paths will have company for the journey.

 - Children’s RE from A-Z: Answers to commonly asked questions.